brombaut/firebase-firestore-facade/README.md

 Finally, we create a class `F3Bookshelf`, which will act as our facade between the Firestore database and our frontend.
 This class implements the `F3Interfacer` interface parameterized with our `Book` type.
 We have an `F3Wrapper` attribute (again, parameterized with our `Book` type), a `string` of the name of our Firestore collection (in our case `books`), and a `(o: IFirestoreType) => Book` function, which is used to map our `FirestoreBook` objects to their associated `Book` objects.

-We instantiate the `F3Wrapper` in the constructor, including the `firebaseConfig` object, which must implement the `FirebaseConfigurer` interface (see below).
+We instantiate the `F3Wrapper` in the constructor, including the `firebaseConfig` object, which must implement the `FirebaseConfigurer` interface (see above).

 </p>